Inter regalia (Scots law): Right to hold fairs and markets

-Petroleum and Natural Gas
+Petroleum and natural gas

-Under the Petroleum Act 1998, and previously the Petroleum (Production) Act 1934, all petrol and natural gas found in Scotland belongs to the Crown unless the right to the fuels in the strata had been expressly granted to the Owner of the land.
+Under the Petroleum Act 1998, and previously the Petroleum (Production) Act 1934, all crude oil and natural gas found in Scotland belongs to the Crown unless the right to the fuels in the strata had been expressly granted to the owner of the land.

-Right to Ownerless Property
+Right to ownerless property

 While not classed as capable of creating a separate legal tenement, it is recognised that the Crown has two rights to ownerless property in Scots law falling under the regalia minora.
 As part of the regalia minora, it may alienate these rights so that another individual can take ownership.
 These are:

-Bona Vacantia
+Bona vacantia

 Under Scots law, ownerless property is classed as bona vacantia (lit: vacant goods), and falls into the ownership of the Crown.
 Other jurisdictions employ similar concepts of ownerless property, see bona vacantia.
 This is because the Scots law adoption of the principle that quod nullius est fit domini regis ("that which belongs to nobody becomes our lord the king's [or queen's]").

 All property (both moveable or heritable) is liable to become bona vacantia, as the Scottish Law Commission note:"‘As a result of the discarding of litter, every day Her Majesty becomes the owner of countless items such as cigarette ends, crisp packets and chewing gum.’"Moveable property is said to be abandoned after the expiration of the right of ownership by negative prescription.
 Heritable property cannot be abandoned.

 Tasked with administering the Crown's right to ownerless or bona vacantia property is the office of the Queen's and Lord Treasurer's Remembrancer ("the QLTR").
 Today the QTLR operates under the direction of the Scottish Ministers (Public Revenue (Scotland) Act 1833, s.2), and is based in Edinburgh at the Scottish Government's Victoria Quay Building.